 Issued by: Dr Brett Sutton, Chief Health Officer, Victoria

-- A new confirmed measles case has been identified in an overseas visitor.
-This case is unrelated to the Victorian resident who returned from overseas last week.
-Both cases were infectious while attending multiple public areas across Melbourne.
+- Two new confirmed measles cases have been identified in Victoria.
+The two individuals were infectious while attending multiple public areas across Melbourne.

-- Be alert for measles in patients presenting with a fever at rash onset, particularly if they visited the areas indicated in the 7-18 days prior to onset of illness.
+- Be alert for measles in patients presenting with a fever at rash onset, particularly if they were overseas or visited detailed sites 7-18 days prior to onset of illness.

 - Notify the Communicable Disease Prevention and Control Section at the Department of Health and Human Services on 1300 651 160 of suspected cases immediately.

-Read the full alert: New measles case in Victoria
+Read the full alert: New measles cases in Victoria